 - Transportation Support: National Guard ground and aviation assets are available to support controlled deliveries and tactical logistics.

-- Training: Provide training in militarily unique capabilities and skills not readily available outside of DoD to improve drug interdiction and drug demand reduction activities.
+- Training: Provide training in militarily unique capabilities and skills not readily available to law enforcement outside of DoD to improve drug interdiction and drug demand reduction activities.

-- Drug Demand Reduction Outreach: Support community-led efforts to develop and execute Counterdrug supply and demand reduction strategies for community based organizations with a substance abuse prevention nexus by providing leadership, mission analysis, planning, decision making strategies, and cross-organization coordination.
+- Drug Demand Reduction Outreach: Support community-led efforts to develop and strengthen community based organizations, local, and state agencies to reduce the demand for drugs by providing leadership, planning, military decision making processes, strategies, and cross-organizational coordination.

-- Reconnaissance and Observation: Provide route, zone and area reconnaissance to obtain information about the activities and resources of an LEA-developed target.
-Provide aerial and ground observation of LEA-developed targets that may include suspicious buildings, vehicles, vessels, or persons.
+- Reconnaissance and Observation: Provide observation and route, zone, and area reconnaissance to obtain information about the activities and resources of a LEA-developed cases.